martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 ### Important Notes

 - **Re-login Required**: After linking/unlinking, the admin must log out and log back in to see Stripe Connect settings
-- **Single Link**: Each admin can only be linked to one beautician at a time
+- **Single Link**: Each admin can only be linked to one specialist at a time
-- **Overwriting**: Linking an already-linked admin to a new beautician will overwrite the previous link
+- **Overwriting**: Linking an already-linked admin to a new specialist will overwrite the previous link
-- **Beautician Email**: Some beauticians may not have email addresses (shows "No email")
+- **Beautician Email**: Some specialists may not have email addresses (shows "No email")

 ## UI Components Used